mvdproopa/SFDCPlatformEventUsecase/README.md

 # SFDCPlatformEventUsecase

-This usecase will demo of consuming platform events.
-The below mentioned connectors are used in this application.
+This usecase is created to demo on how to consume platform events from Salesforce.
+In this usecase Saleforce connector, HTTP Connector, Secure Properties are used in this application.

-SFDC connector, HTTP Connector, Secure Properties